Nidulariaceae: Genera

 Typically 0.5–6 mm in diameter x 0.5–3 mm tall.
 They may be somewhat irregular in shape, or have a well-formed cup that is thin and fragile.
 No funicular cord.

 Phylogenetics

 The Nidulariaceae were formerly classified in the class Gasteromycetes, but this class has been shown to be polyphyletic, and an artificial assemblage of unrelated taxa that have independently evolved a gasteroid body type.
-A 2002 phylogenetic study of ribosomal DNA from various gasteroid species, including Cyathus striatus and Crucibulum laeve as representatives of the Nidulariaceae, were shown to belong to the euagarics clade, a monophyletic grouping of species from various genera: Hymenogaster, Hebeloma, Pholiota, Psathyrellus, Agaricus campestris, Amanita, and Tulostoma.
+A 2002 phylogenetic study of ribosomal DNA from various gasteroid species, including Cyathus striatus and Crucibulum laeve as representatives of the Nidulariaceae, were shown to belong to the euagarics clade, a monophyletic grouping of species from various genera: Hymenogaster, Hebeloma, Pholiota, Psathyrella, Agaricus campestris, Amanita, and Tulostoma.
 The euagarics are mostly gilled mushrooms, but they do include two gasteroid lineages, including a puffball lineage in the Lycoperdales, and the bird's nest fungi in the Nidulariales.